Creationism: Beguiled by Story

 6. There was an alternative course—to have simply maintained the prior informal tradition for RC.
 Given the weight of evidence that runs counter to the RC tradition, there is, in fact, a great deal of wisdom to be found in walking back the San Antonio action by allowing the evidence to continue to accumulate.
 After all, that position served the Church for its entire prior history.

-7. Eventually the appropriate way forward may have become clearer to the Church, making it more comfortable to take a position faithful to evidence (as Ellen White always recommended).
+7. Eventually, the appropriate way forward may have become clearer to the Church, making it more comfortable to take a position faithful to evidence (as Ellen White always recommended).
 This latter suggestion would certainly have conveyed greater respect for the Adventist commitment to seek truth.

-8. While mentioned only tangentially in the article above, there hovers in the background a concern for the lessons of history; that to ignore physical evidence can come at a very steep cost.
+8. While mentioned only tangentially in the article above, there hovers in the background a concern for the lessons of history; to ignore physical evidence can come at a very steep cost.

 9. With this in mind, it would seem that we should be facing squarely and publically the physical evidence seemingly contrary to the Adventist traditional understanding, finding wisdom in attempting to harmonize physical evidence and revelation.
 There are many Christians who are working on such issues, and just perhaps, Adventists could contribute constructively to such endeavors.

 10. One finally thought, in the midst of what for some is theological certitude on these matters, it is perhaps worth remembering that ambiguity remains as a fundamental part of the sacred paradigm.
 With this in mind, perhaps it would be worth viewing “physical evidence” on friendlier terms, offering the potential of guidance in the framing of our “traditions” and “stories” in a way that keeps us accountable.
-It will require dexterity, but it is possible to maintain a respectful attitude towards our traditional understandings, while at the same time working towards keeping them in touch with the real world.
+It will require dexterity, but it is possible to maintain a respectful attitude toward our traditional understandings while, at the same time, working toward keeping them in touch with the real world.

 [1]See Ellen G. White, Vol. 1 Testimonies p.
 131-132 as one small example of the point made.
 Here White details out the content of a vision in which she saw a Church conference she had attended.
-Quoting her attending angel, she says she was “shown” that some attending the conference would die before the return of Jesus, while others would be alive.
+Quoting her attending angel, she says she was “shown” that some attending the conference would die before the return of Jesus while others would be alive.
 The date of this conference was 1856.

 3Regarding “evidence,” it is worth noting that while some Adventists would likely argue that a “recent creation” comes from the Bible—specifically by way of chronology—there are many, and perhaps most, Adventist biblical scholars who do not regard this as a reliable method.
 As one example, see http://www.scribd.com/doc/221255795/Can-the-Bible-Establish-the-Age-of-the-Earth.
 It is also worth noting that many conservative Evangelicals who take Scripture seriously, remain open to the apparent message emanating from the physical evidences of nature.
-As for Ellen Whites attitude toward an evidence-based faith, see, for example, Ed.
+As for Ellen White's attitude toward an evidence-based faith, see, for example, Ed.
 128; see also CWE, 33-42; 44.
 At this latter page citation, White states: “If the pillars of our faith will not stand the test of investigation, it is time that we knew it.
-There must be no spirit of pharisaism cherished among us...we are to exercise the ability God has given us to learn what is truth.”
+There must be no spirit of pharisaism cherished among us. . . .
+We are to exercise the ability God has given us to learn what is truth.”

-[4]It must be remembered that even in 1900 there was quite a bit of evidence for an ancient earth and universe, but far, far less than what exists today.
+[4]It must be remembered that even in 1900 there was quite a bit of evidence for an ancient earth and universe but far, far less than what exists today.
 It would probably be appropriate to give allowance as to Ellen White’s lack of formal education for some of her thinking re RC, but should such generosity be extended to 21st century, educated Adventists who have the capacity to know better?
 As an example of RC from Ellen G. White, see Spiritual Gifts, Vol. 3 (1864), pp. 91-92.

 [5]http://spectrummagazine.org/article/keith-lockhart/2010/06/30/under-wilson-church-begins-process-rewrite-creation-belief